 Recruiting Bastian Hallix

 The second Companion, Bastian Hallix, can improve any potions you pick up from chests or monsters.
-There’s a 30% chance for this to happen, thanks to his Insight perk.
+Thanks to his Insight perk, there’s a 30% chance for this to happen.
 If you value potions, having him active will be a great idea.

 Like Mirri, Bastian’s quest is initiated by heading to the southwestern area of Deepscorn Hollow.
 He’s tied up, and talking to him will begin his quest “Competition and Contracts.”